 Why am I seeing test results and doctor's notes in MyChart?

-Because of a new federal rule, BMC will be releasing notes and results without a time delay to MyChart.
-As of November 16, you, and anyone you've given MyChart access to, will see test results without a time delay, a summary of what you told the doctor or nurse, findings from exams, your doctor's assessment or diagnosis of any medical conditions, and your treatment plan and next steps.
+Because of a federal rule, BMC is releasing notes and results without a time delay to MyChart.
+That means that you, and anyone you've given MyChart access to, will see test results without a time delay, a summary of what you told the doctor or nurse, findings from exams, your doctor's assessment or diagnosis of any medical conditions, and your treatment plan and next steps.
 We hope this information will help you take care of your health the best you can.
 For more information, see our information sharing FAQ..

 I have access to MyChart access for a patient other than myself.
 Why am I seeing limited information?